- Audio Visual Resources

 See also Furniture and Office Equipment.

 The Institute constantly monitors telephone expenditure because of limited funds.
-The Finance Officer is able to inform you of the cost of your calls so that you can ensure that they are kept within reasonable bounds.
+The Finance Co-ordinator is able to inform you of the cost of your calls so that you can ensure that they are kept within reasonable bounds.

 - Internal University numbers (five digits) can be dialled directly on the Institute phones

 - External numbers can be dialled from Institute phones if prefixed by a 9